Allometry

 Agate.Library.Predation.predation_assimilation_loss_idealized

-Note that this differs from the predationgainidealized as this function represents the transfer of biomass from the prey to the environment rather than the transfer of biomass from the prey to the predator.
+as it represents the transfer of biomass from the prey to the environment rather than the transfer of biomass from the prey to the predator.

 Arguments